 The upside of Down

-Kari Burk, a landscape gardener and artist in Castlegar, lives with her 25-year-old daughter, Mielle, after moving to the Kootenays when Mielle was 16.
+Kari Burk is a landscape gardener and artist who lives with her 25-year-old daughter, search Mielle, order in Castlegar, after parting company with Mielle’s father on the coast and moving to the Kootenays when Mielle was 16.

 “I realized,” writes Scott, “that for better or worse, our family had been given an angel.
 But this is not the Hallmark card kind of angel.
 Instead of wings, this angel would have scars.
 She couldn’t fly but would walk on the earth and people would not want to look at you, or worse, would stare.
 Often you would be shunned.